Tips for Avoiding Macular Degeneration

 - Consider photochromic lenses automatically darken in bright environments.

 - According to the AOA the lenses should block out 99%+ of both UV A and UV B rays.

 What to look for with Blue Light protection?

 - Look for filtering of blue light from 400 to 460 nanometers with a focus on maximum filtration at 415nm-455nm.

 - The higher the percentage of filtration the better, look for 35% or higher filtration across the whole spectrum of blue light.

 Eat a nutritious diet

 - A diet high in Omega fatty acids, especially omega 3, has been shown to reduce the occurrence of AMD.
 To get the equivalent of 1200 mg per day you would need to eat 5 oz of Salmon and even greater quantities of most other fish.
-Therefore it is generally recommended to take fish oil tablets to ensure the best protection.
+Therefore, it is recommended to take fish oil tablets to ensure the best protection.
 If you eat fish daily, make sure to include fish that are rich in omega-3 fatty acids.
 Good choices include sardines, mackerel, salmon, albacore tuna, and herring.
 Walnuts, Flaxseed, chia seeds, and walnuts are also loaded with omega 3.